 When starting to look generally, I had the favour to do a root cause analysis for a big, Swedish bank, when I realized that the root causes, we got, was the same ones as was found in another analysis for another big company, but in a totally different domain, almost a decade earlier.
 Was this really only a coincidence?

 By closely checking this in detail, the discovery was that, no matter context, there is always a network of connected symptoms and root causes.
-And that the root causes to this network, are nothing else than non-fulfilled science about humans and the activities they try to solve, science that is already available since decades at least.
+And that the root causes to this network of problems, are nothing else than non-fulfilled science about humans and the activities they try to solve, science that is already available since decades at least.
 I have chosen to call the science about humans and activities for Organizational Principles.
 For us humans it is about capacity limitations for our intellectual functions and skills, and for activities it is about logic and complexity level.

 The whole organization need to be involved